China’s remote conference tools market analysis

 A week after the resumption of work, companies adopted the new project management manner said that remote conference did not affect the efficiency of work.
 Contrarily, it somehow showed higher efficiency than working on site.

 ‘Trust’ is the most important thing for Chinese managers.
 Managers should be able to believe that employees can do the same or better jobs at home than they do in the office.
 In order to support this kind of trust, the corresponding performance measure methods should also be adjusted.
 They should shift from time contribution to results oriented.
-Whether business owners could change their methods about performance measure and develop ‘trust’ to their employees becomes a crucial factor for the remote conference tools market in China to develop.
+Whether business owners could change their methods about performance measure and develop trust in their employees becomes a crucial factor for the remote conference tools market in China to develop.

-Competition among remote conference tools in China
+Competition among Chinese remote conference tools

 In February, when the epidemic prevention and control situation was most tense, the average daily downloads of DingTalk, WeChat Work and Tencent Meeting reached 229,400, 205,600 and 217,800 respectively.

 These three Apps have been in the top 10 of the Apple App Store free application rankings since February 4th, corresponding to the high download volume and frequency of use.
 The video conferencing market in China have been greatly boosted during the epidemic.
 According to Apple App Store data, the current version update frequency for DingTalk is 2 times per week, WeChat Work 1.5 times per week.
 Tencent meeting is slightly lower, but it has reached 1.3 times per week as well.

 Main functions and features of 3 mainstream remote conference tools in China: